sarahafsarkhan/Quizzical-Android-App/README.md

 # Readme

-This app was developed as an educational project for Android.
+Quiziccal was developed as an educational project for Android.
 It is built in Android Studio with SQLite integration for secure local data management.

 ## Introduction